Table of Contents ×

 You can’t expect smooth sailing without any pitfalls when using TikTok as your marketing channel.

-We’ve listed some points to keep in mind before you start your TikTok marketing strategy.
+We’ve listed some points to keep in mind before you start your TikTok marketing strategy, such as:

 Lack of Transparency